Home Loans for Apartments and Units in Springfield and Ipswich, QLD, The 2026 Guide

 Step 2: We review your finances and property requirements

-We look at your income, deposit position, and credit history, then discuss your unit preferences - size, location, building age, and budget range.
+We look at your income, deposit position, and credit history, then discuss your unit preferences including size, location, building age, and budget range.

 Step 3: Pre-approval with the right lender